2021-2022 School Year

 2) The student is no longer enrolled at a Diocesan school.

-If any of the above apply to your child(ren), please complete the 2021-2022 Request for Refund of Meal Money Form by and turn it in to the cafeteria manager at your child's school.
+If any of the above apply to your child(ren), please complete the 2023-2024 Refund of Meal Money Form by and turn it in to the cafeteria manager at your child's school.3

 Refunds will be made by check only and will be mailed to the address indicated on the Refund Request form.
 No credit / debit cards will be credited.
 Convenience fees charged for making online payments and NSF fees are non-refundable.